GeomScale/volesti/README.md

-This is a branch of **VolEsti** that contains the supplementary code for the manuscript of the paper *"Geometric algorithms for sampling the flux space of metabolic networks"*.
+This is a branch of **VolEsti** that contains the supplementary code for the manuscript *"Geometric algorithms for sampling the flux space of metabolic networks"*.

 Authors: Apostolos Chalkis, Vissarion Fisikopoulos, Elias Tsigaridas, Haris Zafeiropoulos.